BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 ```

 ## Image
+There are 3 ways to use an image.
+Caption and credit are always optional.

-Get the public url of an image published from Methode OR MWB path to image.
-Caption and credits are optional and can be left out.
+Get the public url of an image:

 Example:
 ```